Ibotta/dynamo_model/README.md

  * Provide an ActiveRecord like interface for DynamoDB records
  * Provide a query builder for more advanced queries
  * Provide a method of generating table definitions like migrations/schema.rb
+ * Provide an interface that hides underlying dynamo DB client adapter for the most part

 ### Technical
  * Support simple HashKeys as well as RangeKeys